-Led by Lab Director Abdelaziz Boudlal and Associate Director Mohamed Sghir Syad, the Language, Society and Culture Studies Laboratory (LSCS-Lab) is a pioneering research institution dedicated to exploring the complex intersections between culture, heritage, education, and language.
-Through its diverse research groups, LSCS-Lab aims to deepen our understanding of the cultural, social, and political dynamics, while also addressing critical issues of identity, citizenship, and educational equity.
+Led by Lab Director Abdelaziz Boudlal and Associate Director Mohamed Sghir Syad, the Language, Society and Culture Studies Laboratory (LSCS-Lab) is a pioneering research institution dedicated to exploring the complex intersections between culture, literature, education, and language.
+Through its main research groups, LSCS-Lab aims to deepen our understanding of the cultural, social, and political dynamics, while also addressing critical issues of identity, citizenship, and educational equity.
 By fostering interdisciplinary collaboration and engaging with stakeholders, LSCS-Lab seeks to generate insights that contribute to academic scholarship, inform public discourse, and promote cross-cultural understanding and cooperation.

 Latest Announcements: